isabella232/netappfiles-go-dual-protocol-sdk-sample/README.md

 ---

-# Azure NetAppFiles Dual Protocol SDK Sample for Go
+# Azure NetApp Files Dual Protocol SDK Sample for Go

 This project demonstrates how to create a dual protocol Volume (SMB+NFSv3) volumes using Microsoft.NetApp resource provider from Azure Go SDK.

 In this sample application we perform the following operations:

 * Creation
-  * NetApp Files Account
+  * NetApp account
-  * Capacity Pool
+  * Capacity pool
-  * Dual Protocol (SMB+NFSv3) Volume
+  * Dual-protocol (SMB and NFSv3) volume
 * Deletions (when cleanup variable is set to true)
   * Volume
-  * Capacity Pool
+  * Capacity pool
-  * Account
+  * NetApp Account

 If you don't already have a Microsoft Azure subscription, you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212).

 ## Prerequisites

-1. Go installed \(if not installed yet, follow the [official instructions](https://golang.org/dl/)\)
+1. Go installed \(if not installed yet, follow the [official instructions](https://golang.org/dl/)\).
-2. Make sure you comply with the items described [here](https://docs.microsoft.com/en-us/azure/azure-netapp-files/create-volumes-dual-protocol#considerations) before you proceed.
+2. Make sure you comply with the [dual-protocol considerations](https://docs.microsoft.com/en-us/azure/azure-netapp-files/create-volumes-dual-protocol#considerations) before you proceed.
 3. Have the Root CA certificate used by the AD Domain Controller and the Windows clients exported as Base64 encoded X.509 certificate file, if unsure, steps 2-3 in [this](https://docs.microsoft.com/en-us/azure/azure-netapp-files/create-volumes-dual-protocol#upload-active-directory-certificate-authority-public-root-certificate) document shows how to export the certificate.
 4. Azure Subscription
 5. Subscription needs to be enabled for Azure NetApp Files.
-For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document.
+For more information, see [Register for Azure NetApp Files](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist).
-6. Resource Group created
+6. Resource Group created.
 7. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
-For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
+For more information, see [Guidelines for Azure NetApp Files network planning].(https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
-8. Adjust variable contents within `var()` block at `example.go` file to match your environment
+8. Adjust variable contents within the `var()` block at `example.go` file to match your environment
-9. For this sample Go console application work, we need to authenticate and the chosen method for this sample is using service principals.
-   1. For this sample Go console application work, we need to authenticate and the chosen method for this sample is using service principals:
+9. For this sample Go console application to work, authenticate is required.
+The chosen method for this sample is service principals:
-    * Within an [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) session, make sure you're logged on at the subscription where you want to be associated with the service principal by default
+    * Within an [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) session, make sure you're logged in from the subscription where you want to be associated with the service principal by default:

       ```bash
       az account show
       ```

-      If this is not the correct subscription, use
+      If this is not the correct subscription, use:

       ```bash
       az account set -s <subscription name or id>
       ```

-    * Create a service principal using Azure CLI
+    * Create a service principal using Azure CLI:

       ```bash
       az ad sp create-for-rbac --sdk-auth
       ```

-      >Note: this command will automatically assign RBAC contributor role to the service principal at subscription level, you can narrow down the scope to the specific resource group where your tests will create the resources.
+      >Note: this command will automatically assign RBAC contributor role to the service principal at subscription level.
+You can narrow down the scope to the specific resource group where your tests will create the resources.

-    * Copy the output content and paste it in a file called azureauth.json and secure it with file system permissions (make sure it is not inside of any repo)
+    * Copy the output content, paste it in a file called azureauth.json, and secure it with file system permissions.
+(Make sure it is not inside of any repo).
-    * Set an environment variable pointing to the file path you just created, here is an example with Powershell and bash:
+    * Set an environment variable pointing to the file path you just created.
+The following example uses Powershell and bash:

       Powershell